 It’s always great to have a focal area in any outdoor space, something to draw the eye and add some visual interest, and an area of bold colour can be just what’s needed.
 Using plants with colourful leaves or flowers is a perfect way to introduce that much needed pop of colour into a yard.
 To make things easier when it comes to plant maintenance, try adding the focal plants in large glazed pots.
 Potted plants are less labour intensive than in-ground plants, and they allow you to enjoy the invasive types that would otherwise takeover the garden.
 The plant pot itself can be used as a decorative component, with an extensive variety of colours, shapes, sizes and finishes to choose from.

 Even if you’ve got a green thumb and love gardening and everything it comes with, it’s important that your garden is kept to require a realistic level of maintenance.
 If you can’t leave the garden alone for a week away without it falling to pieces, it may be too high maintenance for even the fondest of home gardeners.
 If you’re sprucing up your yard in order to sell your house, this point is particularly important.
 A garden which requires extensive maintenance may be the breaking point for a lot of buyers.
 So rather than creating a garden that appeals largely to yourself, think of the everyday person.
 The most important aspects of the gardening are keeping things alive and keeping things tidy, go for hardier plants that don’t drop a lot of foliage.

-If you’re looking to re-do your front yard, contact us today about our landscaping services in Perth!
+If you’re looking to re-do your front yard for instant curb appeal, contact us today about our landscaping services in Perth!